BrentAIICT/MSSA-SCA/AzureProjects/AzureProject2.md

 - Creation of two Resource Groups
 - Adding a new user in Azure AD
-- Giving rights to the new user to add a VM
+- Giving rights to the new user to add a VNet

 ## Test if your Azure security